 Before we get into the deep depths of sterilizing your breast pump and the best methods you could choose, it is important to know exactly what sterilization is.
 While some people think that it is simply cleaning and ensuring products and items look clean, it is about much more.

 When you sterilize products, you are totally destroying and eradicating all of the organisms and their spores.
 This can ensure anything that comes into contact with your baby is safe, which is important as babies are extremely vulnerable to harmful bacteria and germs.
-As you grow older and your body becomes a lot more resilient to germs, so you no longer need to sterilize things you come into contact; however, before this happens (such as when you’re a baby) you need to ensure that everything is clean and safe to use.
+As you grow older and your body becomes a lot more resilient to germs, so you no longer need to sterilize things you come into contact with; however, before this happens (such as when you’re a baby) you need to ensure that everything is clean and safe to use.

 Why Should You Sterilize Your Breast Pump?